Rodriguez rallies Seton Hall past Creighton

 Seton Hall (12-2, 1-0 Big East) trailed by as many as 13 points early in the second half.
-Creighton went the final 3:32 without a basket.
+The Bluejays went the final 3:32 without a basket.

-Pirates center Angel Delgado recorded the 60th double-double of his career with 18 points and 14 rebounds before fouling out with 3:09 to play.
-Khadeen Carrington added 18 points and Myles Powell scored 17 for Seton Hall.

 Carrington’s leaner in traffic gave the lead to Seton Hall at 85-84 with 2:05 to play.
 Michael Nzei (14 rebounds) extended the advantage to 86-84 with a free throw.

+”The first thing he (Delgado) said was maybe now we can stop the pick-and-roll and the second thing he said was we aren’t losing this game,“ remarked Willard. ”Do what you have to do to win this game.

+“I thought he showed great leadership for not being in the game.”

-A pair of free throws from Rodriguez trimmed the Creighton lead to 76-75 with 7:20 to go, part of a 6-0 burst.
-His layup gave the Pirates their first lead 77-76 since early in the game.
+A pair of free throws from Rodriguez trimmed Creighton’s lead to 76-75 with 7:20 to go, part of a 6-0 burst.
+His layup gave the Pirates their first lead (77-76) since early in the game.

 Seton Hall led for only 1:03 early in the half.